daesystephens/learning-journal/rwdregex.md

 grid-template-columns: repeat(auto-fill, minmax(250px, 1fr));
 ```

-Here is a [link](http://grid.malven.co/) of website with good visuals to better understand grids.
+Here is a [link](http://grid.malven.co/) of a website with good visuals to better understand grids.

 # Regex
 Regex.
 Short for regular expression, a regex is a string of text that allows you to create patterns that help match, locate, and manage text.